foxthefox/ioBroker.fritzdect/README.md

 ### 0.2.5
 * fixed testing
 * correction for indication of actualtemp in heater groups
+* connection type and datasource added in io-package.json

 ### 0.2.4
 * (Scrounger) correction of type mismatch (string boolean)

 ### 0.2.3
 * skip updating values, when device not present